Grand Teton Weather - Climbing Decision Support Page

 The USDA Interactive Map has a snow depth feature.
 Choose that "Snow Depth" option from linked page.
 You will be taken to the online map.
 The Map Controls dialog box should show that "Snow Depth" has been selected.
 Click on a station shown on the map.
 The interactive map will return a popup box with the value for the snow depth.
 You can click on the Data Reports icon to see more info.

 Weather Underground's Calendar View shows past precip during the current month (most likely at the airport).
-The NWS Jackson Hole Airport weather station has rainfall totals for the last 3 days.
+The Jackson Hole Airport weather station has rainfall totals for the last 3 days.
+And/or here.

 MesoWest Observations↓